arnavcs/arnavcs.github.io/self-learning/sicp/index.md

 # Introduction

-The Wizard Reading Club spawned from a curiosity of what the wizard book, *Structure and Interpretation of Computer Programs* by Harold Abelson, Gerald Jay Sussman, and Julie Sussman has to offer.
+The Wizard Reading Club spawned from a curiosity of what the wizard book, *Structure and Interpretation of Computer Programs* by Harold Abelson, Gerald Jay Sussman, and Julie Sussman, has to offer.

 The text is avaliable completely for free in [(pdf)](https://web.mit.edu/6.001/6.037/sicp.pdf) and [(html)](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book.html) file formats.